-For years the garden just north of the museum has allowed visitors to take a self-guided tour, immersing themselves in the sights, smells, and textures of traditional farming in person.
-Now, for the first time, these classes will offer visitors the chance to actually get their hands dirty and learn through their own experiences.
+For years, the garden just north of the museum allowed visitors to take a self-guided tour, immersing themselves in the sights, smells, and textures of traditional farming in person.
+Then, last year, these classes offered visitors the chance to actually get their hands dirty and learn through their own experiences.

-Seasons of Growth officially kicked off on March 12, when some twenty-five participants from infants to retirees came together to get to know each other and the land.
-The discussion was led by our Cultural Education Specialist, Bettina Sandoval of Taos Pueblo, but everyone was welcome to jump in, asking and answering each other’s questions on subjects ranging from ancient techniques to the details of ongoing seed swaps.
+Discussions are led by our Cultural Education Specialist, Bettina Sandoval of Taos Pueblo, and guest speakers, but everyone is welcome to jump in, asking and answering each other’s questions on subjects ranging from ancient techniques to the details of ongoing seed swaps.

-We hope you’ll join us in the months ahead as spring bursts into full bloom and the weather continues to warm!
+We hope you’ll join us in the months ahead as spring bursts into full bloom and the weather continues to warm.
+Those who attend at least three classes are invited to join in a farm-to-table meal in October after we harvest the fruits of our labor!
 Learn more about Seasons of Growth with the links below, then get in touch with Bettina at firstname.lastname@example.org to reserve your spot in the class or classes of your choice.

 We plant tiny seeds now, knowing that over time they’ll grow into great benefits that we can reap for the whole community.
 Show your support for educational programs like these by planting your own seed: donate to the Indian Pueblo Cultural Center today.